 For program specific information click on the program below:

 The Associate of Applied Science degree in Geospatial Technologies will prepare students for careers and transfer degrees in geographical information systems (GIS).
-In this interdisciplinary program, students select a pathway specific to their interest – GIS Analyst, GIS Programming Specialist, or GIS Coordinator.
+In this interdisciplinary program, students select a pathway specific to their interest – GIS Analyst, GIS Programming Specialist, GIS Coordinator, or Aerial Sensing Data Analyst.
 In this profession, graduates are responsible for collecting geospatial data, producing maps, analyzing spatial data, coordinating GIS projects, providing technical expertise to clients or users, and providing programming and software development expertise.View Full Program Details

 Geography is the study of Earth's landscapes, peoples, places and environments.
 It provides a knowledge of the Earth's physical and human systems and of the interdependency of living things and physical environments.
 The Associates of Arts Degree in Geography is designed for students who are planning to transfer to a four-year college or university and pursue baccalaureate degree programs in geography or related fields.
 The curriculum fulfills the freshman and sophomore general education requirements for most four-year colleges and universities.
 In addition, the program offers a one-year certificate in Geographic Information Systems.
 As part of this degree program, students must complete the requirements of the Ohio Transfer Module in order to graduate.View Full Program Details

 The Geographic Information Systems (GIS) short-term certificate will provide students with both theoretical and practical applications of GIS.
 The certificate will cover the foundational concepts in GIS, including the principles of cartography and GIS, database management and analysis, data acquisition, and manipulation of georeferencing and geocoding.View Full Program Details

 Center for Applied Social Issues (CASI) Research Center is a computer classroom/lab in Room 12-363 that supports the program/course outcomes of quantitative literacy in Geographic Information Systems and in Geography (GIS).